27+ Crucial Financial Statistics (2021 Update)

 Source: National Centre for Education Statistics

 This once again displays that the education system in the US is flawed since students shouldn’t have to spend this much on education.
-It is important to point out that the $1 trillion threshold was first exceeded in 2012, according to financial aid statistics.
+It is important to point out that the $1 trillion thresholds were first exceeded in 2012, according to financial aid statistics.

 Source: New York Federal Reserve Bank